cesarderio/reading-notes/102d8-reading-notes/class8.md

-# Class 01 reading notes
+# Class 08 reading notes

 #### [HOME](https://cesarderio.github.io/reading-notes/)

 ## Virtualization of Windows OS

-Below you will find some reading materials and videos that support today’s topic and the upcoming lecture.
+This article does a great job of breaking things down and explaining all about ISO file(s)

 ## Reading